Tsing Yi North Coastal Road

-Tsing Yi North Coastal Road (Chinese: 青衣北岸公路), also abbreviated as TYNCR, is a dual carriageway in Tsing Yi, Hong Kong.
-The road starts at Tsing Tsuen Road, where it travels through the northern part of the island.
-It ends at Route 3 and Route 8 on the western side of the island at a left-in/left-out interchange, 2.2 km from its eastern terminus.
+The Tsing Yi North Coastal Road (Chinese: 青衣北岸公路), also abbreviated as TYNCR, is a dual carriageway in Tsing Yi, Hong Kong.
+The road starts at Tsing Tsuen Road, where it travels through the northern part of the island before ending at Route 3 and Route 8 on the western side of the island at a left-in/left-out interchange, 2.2 km from its eastern terminus.
 The road was first planned in 1998 to relieve traffic coming from Lantau.
-It was constructed in 1999, and was opened on 2 February 2002.
+Construction began in February 1999, and the road was opened on 2 February 2002.